atauenis/fcmd/stolen-opensource-libs/readme.txt

-In this folder is placed some compiled open source DLLs of the Xamarin XWT Widget Toolkit (github.com/mono/xwt) Xwt.dll - the XWT Window Toolkit
+﻿In this folder is placed some compiled open source DLLs of the Xamarin XWT Widget Toolkit (github.com/mono/xwt) Xwt.dll - the XWT Window Toolkit
 Xwt.Gtk.dll - the XWT GTK backend